 Hello my Sisters and Brothers.

-My name is GEOFF TURNER and it is a great honor to be your new business manager.
+My name is GEOFF TURNER and it is a great honor to be your business manager.

 Right now I have the privilege of communicating with a diverse group of media and broadcasting professionals.
 Uncompromising, 14 hour-day, driven by instinct, on a mission, hardworking professionals.
 Never let anyone tell you otherwise.